We're losing our forests

 Resource use needs to be balanced with conservation, and everyone needs to be involved in holding our decision-makers accountable.

 What does the research say?

 We fund a number of researchers at Oregon State University and the University of Oregon who are looking at mature and old-growth forests as natural climate solutions through the lens of biodiversity, air and water quality, fire ecology and carbon storage.
 They are clear; preserving large tracts of mature and old-growth forests is critical in the battle against climate change and biodiversity loss.

 This has profound implications on long-term forest management and we need to make our federal and state representatives are acting in the interest of current and future generations.

 What we're doing

-We're working to document the complicated value of mature trees with the goal of changing how they are managed in natural and urban ecosystems.
+Worthy Environmental is working to document the complicated value of mature trees with the goal of changing how they are managed in natural and urban ecosystems.
 Through supporting research in carbon storage, climate change, biodiversity values and habitat quality, we're helping quantify the benefits that mature trees have for people and the planet.

 Become educated on the issues happening in your own community, state, region, country or world.

-Contact your local representatives and express your feelings about forest health, global climate change and the effect of logging on our public (and private) lands.
+Contact your local representatives and express your feelings about forest health, global climate change and the effect of logging on our public and private lands.